 Undergraduate scholarships and awards

-The Religious Studies department offers several awards and a scholarship to undergraduates.
+The Religious Studies Department offers several scholarships and awards open to majors:

-- Each year there are two essay contests open to majors.
-The Bill Gallagher essay contest offers three cash prizes, recognizing high-quality undergraduate papers pertaining to the study of religion.
+- The Bill Gallagher Essay Contest offers three cash prizes, recognizing high-quality undergraduate papers pertaining to the study of religion.
 If you are writing an honors thesis, you can also submit your work for the undergraduate honors essay contest.